mehulkar/mehulkar.com/source/blog/2022/12/one-hour-with-enhance.md

     To be fair, it doesn't look like Enhance builds static sites by default or even "serverless"-style sites, so a `build` command may not make sense and this could be have been a choice.

-4. All rendered elements get state
+4. All rendered elements get state.

     I didn't get far enough to actually try this out, but it felt a little weird that a `page` is part of the lifecycle after the api route, but intnernal _elements_ receive the json "store" returned